SkyeVault/Main/README.md

 The rainkeep folder contains the custom blog system that powers [arynwood.com](https://arynwood.com).
 It is built using Astro and styled with a minimalist terminal-inspired aesthetic.

-- Blog posts are written in Markdown and exported to standalone HTML files.
+- Blog posts are written in standalone HTML files
+- Currently building a 3d art gallery using Three.js at rainkeep/public/gallery3d
 - The site is deployed via Netlify
 - Source: `rainkeep/src/pages/blog/` and `rainkeep/static/blog-html/`